front-end-foundations/session1/readme.md

 }
 ```

+A complete list of pseudo classes and pseudo elements is located [on MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Pseudo-classes_and_pseudo-elements).

 ## Relative Positioning

 Currently our document flexes as we make the browser wider to make use of all the available horizontal space.
 While flexibility is a good practice, we need to understand more about the drawbacks of fixed widths.